coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/4c_RMarkdown_Components_Formatted_Text.md

 ![escaping](Embedded_Display_Items/escaping.png)

 ### Task
-Below is a HTML output generated using R Markdown.
+Below is a HTML output generated using R Markdown that summarised how skeletal muscle adapts to different exercise types.
 Try to reproduce this in your open R Markdown document.
 You can check the formatting effects you apply in real time by toggling from `Source` view to `Visual` view in the top left corner of the RStudio script pane.
 The Google Scholar entry for the utilised journal article can be found [here](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Integrative+effects+of+resistance+training+and+endurance+training+on+mitochondrial+remodeling+in+skeletal+muscle&btnG=).
 You will need to create a `.bib` file containing the reference and also obtain the URL for the image directly from the journal artical webpage.

 ![formatting task output]()